moinahoi/histamin-suche/embed/README.md

-# Embedded Histamin-Suche
+# Embed Histamin-Suche

 This site is to demonstrate how to embed the Histamin-Suche website in your site.
 It shows how it performs in a small iframe and which settings you can use to optimize the user experience.
+This site uses the hosted Histamin-Suche site at [histamin-suche.web.app](https://histamin-suche.web.app) as this is how it would look like in other site integrations.

+# Parameters

+You can embed Histamin-Suche without any parameters.
+This would end in an app-like appearance for device-widths up to 800px.
+Any devices wider than that are displayed in desktop-mode.

+However, Histamin-Suche is best experienced using the `embed` parameter.

+## embed

+The parameter `?embed=1` switches from an app-like appearance to fullscreen overlays.
+This makes it less app-in-an-app like and more integrated in your site.

 # Font